 "Judge Presiding" refers to the trial judge, which includes a visiting or judge assigned to the case or sentencing hearing.
 The visiting, assigned, or elected judge of the court may sign the judgment, even if the visiting, assigned, or elected judge did not preside over the trial or sentencing hearing.3

-DATE SENTENCE IMPOSED and DATE PROCEEDINGS DEFERRED:
+DATE SENTENCE IMPOSED and DATE PROCEEDINGS DEFERRED: (Last sentence added 06/29/2024)

 "Date Sentence Imposed" means the date that the court pronounced the sentence in open court, not the date that the sentence commences.